githubEdit

 In ideal risk management, a prioritization process is followed whereby the risks with the greatest loss (or impact) and the greatest probability of occurring are handled first, and risks with lower probability of occurrence and lower loss are handled in descending order.
 In practice the process of assessing overall risk can be difficult, and balancing resources used to mitigate between risks with a high probability of occurrence but lower loss versus a risk with high loss but lower probability of occurrence can often be mishandled.

-The goal of risk assessment is β€œto identify which investments of time and resources will best protect the organization from its most likely and serious threats” (Reynolds, 2012, p.
+The ultimate objective of risk assessment is "to identify which investments of time and resources will best protect the organization from its most likely and serious threats" (Reynolds, 2012, p.
 103).
+This requires accepting a fundamental truth: there is no absolute security.
+Systems can be more secure or less secure, but never perfectly secure.
+An organization may deploy malware detection at the network perimeter and endpoint protection on every client, yet the probability of infection never reaches zero.

 Techniques of CIA attacks